Eagle Up Ultra Instructions – Rev. 05/29/21

 Parking is permitted on the grass in the camping area between the main parking lot and the river only.
-RV and camper parking is permitted on the asphalt surface.
 The parking lot at St. Helena Heritage Park is first come, first served.
-Participants arriving after the lot is full may drop off camping supplies, but must immediately proceed to the overflow lot ~.25 miles away (see map).
-Vehicles in violation of the parking policy will be towed at the owner’s expense.
-NO VEHICLES ARE PERMITTED TO PARK OVERNIGHT WITHIN THE RACE COURSE.
+Participants arriving after the lot is full may drop off camping supplies and must proceed to off-site parking - see map.

 Emergency Vehicle Access:

 Lanes will be marked for safety vehicles, should it be necessary for an emergency vehicle to access the event area.
 Vehicles parked on fire lanes will be towed at the owner’s expense.